LowCostCustoms/asio_coro/README.md

 ## Requirements

 This library requires Boost.ASIO and Boost.THREAD libraries itself.
-To run tests and examples you also need to have Boost.UnitTest and fmtlib libraries installed.
+To run tests and examples you also need to have fmtlib library installed.

 ## Building